sigriston/sigriston.com/_posts/2016-11-24-the-airplane-seating-problem.md

 $$P_2 = \frac{1}{2}$$

 Now let's work with a 3-seat, 3-passenger plane.
-The first passenger can seat in any of three seats, at random: his own, passenger 2's, and passenger 3's.
+The first passenger can sit in any of three seats, at random: his own, passenger 2's, and passenger 3's.
 The chance for each is exactly one third.

 In the first case, we know that passenger 3 will find her seat unoccupied, and in the third case she won't.
 Let's introduce some notation to represent this:
 $$P_{n|x}$$, meaning the probability that the $$n$$-th passenger will find her seat available given that the first passenger sat on passenger $$x$$'s seat.
-So, for the three seat case we found out that:
+So, for the 3-seat case we found out that:

 $$P_{3|1} = 1 \qquad P_{3|3} = 0$$

 What about $$P_{3|2}$$?
 Let's think about it.
-If the first passenger sits on passenger 2's seat, now passenger 2 will have to sit on a random seat: either passenger 1's or passenger 3's.
+If the first passenger sits in passenger 2's seat, now passenger 2 will have to sit in a random seat: either passenger 1's or passenger 3's.
 Now, haven't we seen that one before?
 It looks exactly like the 2-seat problem, in which passenger 3 will have a 50% chance to find her seat available.